OrderN/CONQUEST-release/docs/input_tags.rst

     with XC, PS, ES and Tot)

     *default*: F

+IO.outputWF (*boolean*)
+    Writes wavefunction coefficients for post-processing.
+This output is available only for static diagonalisation calculations; CONQUEST disables it with a warning for O(N) or non-static calculations.
+Bands must be selected either with ``IO.maxnoWF`` and a ``WaveFunctionsOut`` block or with the ``IO.min_wf_E`` and ``IO.max_wf_E`` energy limits.

+    *default*: F

+IO.maxnoWF (*integer*)
+    Number of explicitly selected bands whose wavefunction coefficients are written.
+A positive value requires a ``WaveFunctionsOut`` block and takes precedence over energy-range selection.

+    *default*: 0

+WaveFunctionsOut (*block*)
+    Lists the band numbers to output when ``IO.maxnoWF`` is positive.
+The block must contain at least ``IO.maxnoWF`` entries, one band number per entry.

+    *default*: none; required when ``IO.maxnoWF`` is positive

+IO.min_wf_E (*real*)
+    Lower energy limit, in Hartree, for wavefunction output when no explicit band list is active.
+For ordinary ``IO.outputWF`` output, the default is zero.
+When ``IO.write_proj_DOS`` is true, an omitted limit instead extends to the bottom of the eigenspectrum.

+    *default*: 0, or the bottom of the eigenspectrum for projected-DOS output

+IO.max_wf_E (*real*)
+    Upper energy limit, in Hartree, for wavefunction output when no explicit band list is active.
+For ordinary ``IO.outputWF`` output, the default is zero.
+When ``IO.write_proj_DOS`` is true, an omitted limit instead extends to the top of the eigenspectrum.

+    *default*: 0, or the top of the eigenspectrum for projected-DOS output

+IO.WFRangeRelative (*boolean*)
+    Interprets ``IO.min_wf_E`` and ``IO.max_wf_E`` relative to the Fermi level when true, and as absolute energies when false.
+If ordinary ``IO.outputWF`` is requested without an explicit band list and both limits remain zero, the default relative range selects no range and CONQUEST disables wavefunction output with a warning.

+    *default*: T

+IO.write_proj_DOS (*boolean*)
+    Writes the ordinary and overlap-scaled wavefunction coefficients required for projected-DOS post-processing.
+This option also enables wavefunction output and is available only for static diagonalisation calculations.

+    *default*: F

 IO.TimingOn (*boolean*)
     Whether time information will be measured and written to output